Pete Carroll–Jim Harbaugh rivalry

-The rivalry has been well-documented in several sources.
+The rivalry, marked by both on-field competitiveness and off-field tension, has been regarded as one of the fiercest in both college and professional football.
 In 2013, sports columnist Mike Freeman of Bleacher Report called it "the best rivalry in the NFL", while sportscaster Adam Schein called them both each other's "greatest rival" in a 2014 article for NFL.com.